Skip to content

 Qualifications BA Qld , LLB Qld , LLM QUT , PhD USQ

-Caroline Hart (second from left in photo) was a Professor and the Associate Head of School of Law and Justice at the University of Southern Queensland until she retired in 2023.
-Caroline joined the University in 2005 as part of the team commencing the UniSQ Law Programs.
-Caroline worked closely with Mr Mark Tranter, Mr Mark Byrne, Mr Michael Maguire, Mrs Suzanne Schultz and Professor Michael Robertson.
+Caroline joined the University in 2005 as part of the team commencing the UniSQ Law Programs, working closely with Mr Mark Tranter, Mr Mark Byrne, Mr Michael Maguire, Mrs Suzanne Schultz and Professor Michael Robertson.

 • Law not elsewhere classified ( 180199 )